Let's talk about your shoulder knots.

 4) From a standing position bend your knees slightly as bend at the waist, keeping your spine elongated and your neck and head in line with your spine.
 Bring your arms back in line with your torso, palms wide open and facing the floor.
 Press and squeeze through your upper back muscles down through your triceps, forearms and hands.
 Focus your attention to the area between your shoulder blades.
 It can be helpful to have someone place a hand in this area while you are doing this exercise to really help you tune in and feel the rhomboids doing their job.
 Hold here for 45 seconds, release, then repeat twice more.
 Remember to keep your breath moving while holding this position.

 Karen Townsend is a massage therapist certified through the National Certification Commission for Acupuncture and Oriental Medicine.
 She is trained in Thai Yoga Massage, Shiatsu and Western therapeutic massage techniques.
-Click here to learn more about Karen.
+Karen is no longer working at Wellness Minneapolis.
+Visit her website to schedule an appointment.